NataljaL/Hindamine/chapter1.md

 A mean is a scaled sum, so according to the central limit theorem (CLT), its distribution is approximately normal.

 The confidence interval above is based on a normal approximation (for the sampling distribution of the sample mean) and it is a good approximation in theory, according to the CLT.
-In this exercise we'll explore if that approximation seems to work in practise.
+In this exercise well explore if that approximation seems to work in practise.

 *** =instructions

-    Create object n and take a random sample of 50 students' exam points and create object points_sample Create objects mu_hat, s and error
+   *  Create object n and take a random sample of 50 students exam points and create object points_sample
+   *  Create objects mu_hat, s and error
-    Print out mu_hat and it's standard error, rounded to 2 digits Inside dnorm(), set the argument mean = the estimate of the population mean of the exam points, based on the random sample of size 50
+   * Print out mu_hat and its standard error, rounded to 2 digits
+   * Inside dnorm(), set the argument mean = the estimate of the population mean of the exam points, based on the random sample of size 50
-    Inside dnorm() set the argument sd = the standard error (the estimate of the standard deviation) of the mean, based on the random sample of size 50
+   *  Inside dnorm() set the argument sd = the standard error (the estimate of the standard deviation) of the mean, based on the random sample of size 50
-    Execute the line with hist() and curve(), which visualize (1) the previously simulated sampling distribution of the means, and (2) a normal approximation to that distribution based on the random sample of size 50.
-(Techically it's two lines of code: ; is code for line change)
+   *  Execute the line with hist() and curve(), which visualize (1) the previously simulated sampling distribution of the means, and (2) a normal approximation to that distribution based on the random sample of size 50.
+(Techically its two lines of code: ; is code for line change)
-    Does the normal approximation seem useful?
+   *  Does the normal approximation seem useful?

 *** =hint

-    mu_hat is the sample mean (the estimate of the population mean) error is the standard error of the sample mean
+   * mu_hat is the sample mean (the estimate of the population mean)
+   * error is the standard error of the sample mean

 *** =pre_exercise_code